Oldranda1414/AutoDev/docs/architectural-design.md

 Use `nix develop` to start development enviroment.

 Options:
   PATH-TO-PROJECT                                 Path to the project the dev env is for. [default: ./] -h, --help                                      Display help message.
   -q, --quiet                                     Disable prints.
   -d, --direnv                                    Generate .envrc file also.
   -m=MODEL-NAME, --model=MODEL-NAME               Model to use to generate the config.
 One of: temp temp temp [default: llama3]
+  -p=PROMPT-FILE-PATH, --prompt=PROMPT-FILE-PATH  Custom prompt file path.
 """
 ```